 At the date of commencement of the lease, the Company recognises a right-of-use asset

 value assets.
-For these shortterm and leases of low value assets, the Company recognises the
+For these short term and leases of low value assets, the Company recognises the

-lease payments as an operating expense on a straight line basis over the term of the lease.
+lease payments as an operating expense on a straight-line basis over the term of the lease.

 The right-of-use assets are initially recognised at cost, which comprises the initial amount of

-the lease liability adjusted for any lease payments made at or prior to the
+the lease liability adjusted for any lease payments made at or prior to the commencement date

-any.
-Right-of-use assets are depreciated from the commencement date on a straight-line
+assets are depreciated from the commencement date on a straight-line basis over the shorter

-basis over the shorter of the lease term and useful life of the underlying asset.
+of the lease term and useful life of the underlying asset.

 The lease liability is initially measured at the present value of the future lease payments.
+The

-liability, reducing the carrying amount to reflect the lease payments made.
+reducing the carrying amount to reflect the lease payments made.

 Lease liability and ROU asset have been separately presented in the Balance Sheet and lease